rebelsky/le21/_assignments/reading-06.md

 **Target outcomes**: This assignment relates to the following [Tutorial objectives](../handouts/objectives).

+* 2d\.
+Identify how a work of scholarship participates in an ongoing conversation about a particular topic.
+* 3a\.
+Prepare comments and questions about readings or other assignments.
+* 3b\.
+Contribute to a discussion by responding directly to questions or statements from their instructor or their classmates.
+* 5d\.
+Demonstrate basic ability to incorporate other people’s words and ideas into their own writing by paraphrasing, summarizing, quoting (block quotes and snippets), and responding to an idea or argument.
+& 7c\.
+Suggest ways in which liberal education might (need to) change to adapt to America and the world in the 21st century.

 **Anticipated uses**: We will use the results of this exercise in our discussion of the liberal arts.
 You may use the ideas in writing your longer research paper.